 - Serums are your friend – try to choose a fast-absorbing one so your skin gets instant hydration

 - Prime!
-A good primer can work miracles for dry skin – blurring pore and imperfections
+A good primer can work miracles for dry skin – blurring pores and imperfections

 Choose the right makeup formula